 If forced to choose a word, it would be: freedom.

-I had my business in front of me, at the LeapIn dashboard.
+I had my business in front of me, at the dashboard.
 I could issue invoices with just some clicks and get paid.
-Also, I could register expenses, business trips, and control every other aspect of my business.
+Also, I could upload expenses, sales invoices, and control every aspect of my business.

 Additionally, I understood all I saw.
 The cash in and cash out operations are simple and easy to understand, and the tax system is crystal clear.
 You don’t pay any taxes for the money your company earns.
-You just pay 20% of what you get out of your account (i.e: your salary) in taxes.
+You just pay taxes when you distribute salaries or dividends.

 VAT Number and Operating in the EU